martinSternelius/Magento-2-Qliro_QliroOne/README.md

 Obviously, no special plugin entry points are provided for the original module, but developers can use standard Magento 2 plugin mechanism to plug into any public method in any class instantiated using DI, as specified in https://devdocs.magento.com/guides/v2.2/extension-dev-guide/plugins.html.

+### Database tables and Logs

+**qliroone_link** - The table that stores the Qliro One reference with Magento Quote.
+It contains more details as well,
+    such as status and last known comment regarding that order.

+**qliroone_log** - a detailed log of everything that takes place in the code.
+All logs are linked with the Qliro One
+    reference id.

+**qliroone_om_status** - contains the history of all notifications received from Qliro One, plus some additional status
+    updates

+**qliroone_order_lock** - during certain events and functions, we use this table as a semaphore lock to allow or
+    disallow certain concurrent functions.